AjayrajC/Groundwater-monitoring-using-ESP32/README.md

 ### Google Apps Script Setup

 #### Google Apps Script Code:
-- Use the provided google_script.gs file in the repository.
+- Use the provided code.gs file in the repository.
 - Ensure the doGet(e) function is correctly handling the incoming data and appending it to the Google Sheet.
 #### Code Explanation
 - ultrasonic() Function: Measures the distance to the water level and calculates water usage and yield.